Frequently Asked Questions – CNC Intelligence

 Reporting & Case Types

-We provide detailed forensic reports including wallet analysis, transaction timelines, exchange attribution, and narrative summaries prepared for legal, law enforcement, or regulatory submission.
+We provide detailed forensic reports, including wallet analysis, transaction timelines, exchange attribution, and narrative summaries, prepared for legal, law enforcement, or regulatory submissions.

-We handle investment scams, phishing attacks, Ponzi schemes, impersonation frauds, business email compromise (BEC), and other cybercrime involving digital assets.
+We handle investment scams, phishing attacks, Ponzi schemes, impersonation frauds, business email compromise (BEC), and other cybercrimes involving digital assets.

 In many cases, yes.
 We use attribution databases, OSINT, exchange data, and investigative techniques to identify real-world actors behind wallets.